assembl/assembl/README.txt

 Running:

 Install Virtuoso.

+On Ubuntu:

-On Ubuntu, you would probably sudo apt-get install virtuoso-server On OS X, if you have MacPorts, you would sudo port install virtuoso From source: http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSDownload
+- sudo apt-get install virtuoso-server virtuoso-vad-conductor

+On OS X, if you have MacPorts, you would sudo port install virtuoso From source: http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSDownload